|Jan/Feb 2015 Fiction|

-What was it, exactly, that drew her to him, to Gideon Katz, known in the cobblestoned little city of Portland, Maine, as the king of punk?
+What was it, exactly, that drew her to him, to Gideon Klein, known in the cobblestoned little city of Portland, Maine, as the king of punk?
 It had something to do with the studded leather jacket, the chains, the dog collar around his neck, and those combat boots.
 He was a little man, and though she stood 5'8", that drew her, too.
 She liked them compact.
 "Easier to park," said her roommate, Pru.

 It was not a crush.
 "I had the hots for him," is what she tells people now.
 He was the front man in a punk band.
 And that meant something, that he could be his age, 41, and still have the fire in him.

 The fairy tale was that she had desired him, from a distance, for years.
 She had seen him walking the streets of Portland in that leather jacket with a little white rat on his shoulder.
 She had seen him sitting in Tommy's Park with his young punk friends all circled around him.
 She had seen him striding through the video store where he worked, his hair dyed a flaming red.
 She had clipped an article about him out of the local paper, kept it pinned to her bulletin board.

 That she had married, and divorced, and was in his tub now: that was the fairy tale.
 She thought of her life up to this moment, her straight and innocent and troubling life, and she marveled at where she had come to be, with him in the other room, combing pink dye into his hair.
 Gideon's morning toilette, and Margot in her hot bath, steeping.